blab/norovirus/README.md

 `snakemake --cores 4`

 ### Getting started with own input files
 To create your own Norovirus trees, you will need to provide the sequences in the form of a fasta file, and name it sequences_vipr.fasta.
 You will also need to provide metadata annotation files from the genomic detective norovirus typing tool.
-If you wish, you can also replace the reference sequence file with your own GenBank file, by naming it norovirus_outgroup and placing it in the config folder.
+If you wish, you can also replace the reference sequence file with your own GenBank file, by naming it norovirus_outgroup_{Vp1 genogroup} and placing it in the config folder.

 Steps for creating genomic detective annotation files:
 1. Break sequences.fasta file into multiple files (<1000 sequences each) using *`seqkit split sequences_vipr.fasta -n (total number of sequences/number of files)`